Capitol breach prompts urgent questions about security failures

 At one point in the afternoon, Capitol Police also requested that Defense Department officials send an additional 200 National Guard members to assist them, according to defense officials familiar with the issue, speaking on the condition of anonymity because of the sensitivity of the issue.

-Defense officials did not immediately respond to that request.
+Pentagon officials did not immediately respond to that request.
 They offered instead to send some National Guard members to backfill police in other roles, allowing additional law enforcement to bolster security outside the Capitol, defense officials said.
 But less than hour later, about 3 p.m., Army Secretary Ryan McCarthy instead activated the entire D.C.
 National Guard, as the severity of the violence became apparent.

-Defense officials were “flabbergasted” at the criticism about the limited size of the initial National Guard presence, noting that they provided exactly what Bowser requested, according to a senior defense official.
+Defense Department officials were “flabbergasted” at the criticism about the limited size of the initial National Guard presence, noting that they provided exactly what Bowser requested, according to a senior defense official.

 Late Wednesday, federal law enforcement agencies deployed hundreds of agents from FBI, the Bureau of Alcohol, Tobacco, Firearms and Explosives and the U.S. Marshals Service to assist the Capitol Police.
 “We intend to enforce the laws of our land,” said Acting Attorney General Jeffrey Rosen.